How Agencies Get Hacked

 First, I’ll start with a little reconnaissance.
 Many agencies publish email addresses, direct dial phone numbers, and carrier appointments on their own websites.
 By using the agency’s website, I can gather a list of employees, learn the agency’s organizational structure, and find the carriers they represent.
 The agency website may contain a link to a client portal that will tell me the vendor they use for their Agency Management System.
 If not, most agencies use one of two providers, so I can make an educated guess.
 I will use this information to craft a plausible story, and then call employees directly:

-“Hi Bob, this is Frank calling from <agency management system vendor> support.
-I’ve been working with <Manager name> on a <carrier name> issue, and we’ve noticed multiple logins from your account.
+“Hi Bob, this is Frank calling from support.
+I’ve been working with on a issue, and we’ve noticed multiple logins from your account.
 Given the amount of security incidents we’ve seen lately, I just wanted to make sure there’s not an issue.
 Would you mind getting me connected to your computer, so I can check it out?”

 Once an employee lets me in, I will have access to a great deal of information.
 Under the guise of troubleshooting, I will extract a copy of the user’s documents and mailbox, so I can review the data at my leisure.
 I will find configuration files, unique software installers, and remnants of a data conversion that will expose the agency’s vendor-designated identification number.
 I will gain the employee’s trust, by confirming that a problem does exist, but it’s not his or her fault.
 Someone simply misconfigured the computer.
 It’s an easy fix, but one that will take some time.
 I will apologize for the interruption this has caused.